NSS-Cohort-9/cal/README.md

 # JavaScript cal

-The goal of this assignment is to implement a JavaScript command line application `cal.js` to mimic unix `cal`.
+The goal of this assignment is to implement a JavaScript command line application `cal.js` to mimic Unix `cal`.

 ## Example
 To print the current month: